eamorgado/eamorgado/README.md

 ## I'm a Computer Science student and Software Developer

-- 🔭 I’m currently working as a Software Developer at [Hapibot Studio][website] working with backend and Machine Learning.
+- 🔭 I’m currently in an internship as a Software Development Engineer at Amazon.
 I am also the current workshop coordinator at [NUCC][nucc]
 - 🌱 I’m currently studying towards a master’s degree and I'm learning Go, Flutter and React
 - ⚡ Fun fact: I am very interested in game development and have made a survival RPG using Unreal during my school years